International OPT Students

 Observations you need to make Prior to Hiring International Students

-One of the most sought-after career ready skills after graduation, according to the National Association of Colleges and Employers, is “Global and Intercultural Fluency” (Source).
+One of the most sought-after career-ready skills after graduation, according to the National Association of Colleges and Employers, is “Global and Intercultural Fluency” (Source).
 However, there appears to be a gap between what businesses perceive as desirable and how, if at all, they might use international students to meet those skills demands.
-This article will debunk some common misconceptions about hiring talent from abroad.
+This blog is not less than a myth-buster of some common misconceptions students have about opt recruitment from abroad.

 Although there are a few myths around employing overseas students, it is essentially the same as hiring domestic students.
-The following details features of hiring international students and may assist your company with respect to U.S. immigration laws.
+Explore the following explained features of opt recruitment, which may assist your company with respect to U.S. immigration laws.

 International students are granted permission to work under Curricular Practical Training (CPT) for internships and jobs while enrolled in classes by the university’s International Student & Scholars Office (ISSO), as well as under Optional Practical Training (OPT) for jobs after receiving their degrees from the United States Citizenship and Immigration Services (USCIS).